CDCgov/trusted-intermediary/examples/README.md

 ## Routing of these files

-To avoid routing issues, we have decided to use `MSH-11` for routing of test messages.
-The values that we have decided to use are:
+To avoid routing issues, we have decided to use `MSH-11` for routing of test messages ([more context here](/adr/026-hl7-test-message-routing.md)).
+The values we have decided to use are:
-- `D`: for test files not to be sent to partners and to be sent manually.
+- `D`: for test files **not** to be sent to partners and to be sent manually.
 Any files under `examples/Test/` and not in `examples/Test/Automated/` should have this value
-- `N`: for test files not to be sent to partners and sent by a scheduled task.
+- `N`: for test files **not** to be sent to partners and sent by a scheduled task.
 Any files under `examples/Test/Automated/` should have this value
-- `T`: for test files to be sent to partners and to be sent manually.
-Usually files in `examples/` and not in `examples/Test/`, should have this value. `P` could be used as well
+- `T`: for test files to be sent manually to partners. `P` will also be routed to partners

+Any new files added to the `examples/Test/` folder, should have `D` in `MSH-11`

+Any new files added to the `examples/Test/Automated/` folder, should have `N` in `MSH-11`

-**Note**: for some sample files, our transformations will rewrite the `MSH-5` and/or `MSH-6` HL7 fields normally used for routing, so we can't rely only on those fields to route.
+**Note**: for some sample files, our transformations **will** rewrite the `MSH-5` and/or `MSH-6` HL7 fields normally used for routing, so we can't rely only on those fields to route.
 This is the case for most of the files in the `examples/CA` folder.
 If you are sending any files in that folder and you don't want the message to be delivered to our partner, please make sure `MSH-11` is **not** `T` or `P`.
 Otherwise the message will be delivered to our partner regardless of what is there in `MSH-5` and `MSH-6`

 ## Previously renamed files